 * 1 teaspoon of shrimp paste

-Grind all ingredients starting with the harder ones like lemongrass and adding the others a little at a time.
-If using a blender, make sure to cut the ingredients in small pieces as to facilitate the process and add water if the paste is too thick.
+Grind all the ingredients starting with the harder ones (lemongrass) and adding the others a little at a time.
+If using a blender, make sure to cut the ingredients in small pieces to facilitate the process and add water if the paste is too thick.

 You can store the paste for up to two weeks in the fridge or freeze it up to 3 months.

-If you are going to buy the green curry paste, make sure that it lists the ingredients that are supposed to be inside and doesn’t have additional oils and preservatives.
+If you are going to buy the green curry paste, make sure that it lists the ingredients that are supposed to be inside and don’t have added oils and preservatives.